pantinor/lumber-estimate/README.md

 ![screenshot of animated pieces](https://raw.github.com/pantinor/lumber-estimate/master/preview.png)

+After cloning this project, you will need to run command "mvn clean install" to build the binary zip archive.
-To run this tool, download the pre-built archive (lumber-estimate-1.0.1-bin.zip) above, extract it, and double click on the jar file.
+Extract the archive and double click on the jar file to run it.
-Important Pre-requisite:  Java must be installed in order to run this tool on your computer.
-Java can be installed frmo this website: http://java.sun.com
+Java must be installed as a pre-requisite.
+Maven is also a pre-requisite.
+Of course, you may also import this as a maven project in eclipse IDE and run the main class.